 cffr is a tool whose target audience are R package developers.
-The main goal of cffr is to create a CITATION.cff
+The main goal of cffr is to create a CITATION.cff file using the metadata information of the following files:

 - Your

-file. - If available, the citation information located in
+DESCRIPTIONfile. - If available, the citation information located in

-What is a CITATION.cff
+What is a CITATION.cff file?

-Citation File Format (CFF) (Druskat et al. 2021) (v1.2.0) are plain text files with human- and machine-readable citation information for software (and datasets).
+Citation File Format (CFF) (Druskat et al. 2021) (v1.2.0) are plain text files with human- and machine-readable citation information for software (and data sets).
 Code developers can include them in their repositories to let others know how to correctly cite their software.

 GitHub support is of special interest: